Vaguery/klapaucius/README.md

 ### Adding a new type or module

-### Running an interpreter several times with different inputs
+### Running an interpreter several times with different bindings

 ### Accessing interpreter state for "fitness scores"